 To learn any subject, you need to practice it.
 To learn C, you need to write dozens of short programs so that the syntax rules and common strategies become second nature.

 The language: The language used for these puzzles is ANSI C. The particular programming environment is Dev-C++.
 However, any C++ environment should work. gcc from the command line works well.
 All C++ compilers also compile ANSI C.

 Here is an on-line C compiler that works well with these puzzles: tutorialspoint.

 How to use the puzzles: Start at the beginning of the puzzles and solve them one-by-one in order.
 The puzzles start out easy and gradually become more difficult.
 Try to work each puzzle.
 If you merely read the puzzle and then look at the answer you are not using your time effectively.

 Don't rush through these.
 Do a few puzzles, and then stop.
 Later in the day, or the next day, when ever you have some time available, do a few more.
 Short practice sessions are more effective than long ones.

-Improve Things: Often students stop work as soon as they get their program sort of works.
-But their program could be better done, and is just not professional grade.
-Just as with other subjects, you can learn a great deal by revising and improving your work.
+Improve Things: Often students stop work as soon as their program sort-of works.
+But the program could be better done, and is just not professional grade.
+As with other subjects, you can learn a great deal by revising and improving your work.